-A cost of living index measures the differences in the price of goods and services over periods of time or between cities, regions, and countries.
+As seen above, cost of living can also be broken down into individual indices, such as rent or restaurants.
 The rent index is an estimation of prices of renting apartments in a location compared to another.
-The restaurants index is a comparison of prices of meals and drinks in restaurants and bars in a location compared to another.
-Local purchasing power shows the relative purchasing power in buying goods and services in a given location for the average wage in that location.
+The restaurant index compares prices of meals and drinks in restaurants and bars in a location compared to another.
+The final metric shown, local purchasing power (LPP), is a bit unique in that a higher number is actually preferable.
+Local purchasing power essentially shows the relative value of the average wage in a given location.

 According to early 2022 data, only two countries have the cost of living higher than New York City: Bermuda and Switzerland.
 Bermuda's cost of living index is 146.04, and Switzerland's is 123.35.
 However, it is worth noting that comparing an entire country's cost of living index to that of a single city can create a skewed perception because most nations are composed of both cities and rural areas, which substantially decrease the overall average cost of living.

 For example, expenses in New York City are typically higher than in most other parts of the United States.
 This is reflected in the fact that the cost of living index for the United States as a whole is roughly 20 points lower than that of NYC alone.
 Moreover, several foreign cities have higher costs of living than New York City.